When you double click on a deb package in Ubuntu 23.10 an error appears to tell you “there is no app installed for ‘Debian package’ files”.

-Instead, when you double-click on a deb you now see this:
+Instead, when you double-click on a deb you see this:

 Alas; thwarted:

-in App Center anyway and enjoyed an hypnotic half-hour (yes, I waited) of a loading wheel dutifully spinning for no real aim:
+For kicks, I opened a .deb in App Center anyway and enjoyed an hypnotic half-hour (yes, I waited) watching a loading wheel dutifully spinning over and over and over…

-All are distributed as tried-and-trusted deb packages.
+All distributed as tried-and-trusted DEB packages.

 All say they work on Ubuntu.